codeforbtv/docs/local-cloud-proposal.md

 * Outreach to organizations and individuals who could use the Civic Cloud
 * Organic expansion of services based on community needs

+The estimated budget for phase 2 is $49,400.

 #### Phase 3: Sustain

 The main goal of phase 3 will be to develop a plan for the long term sustainability of the Civic Cloud.
 This will include finding sustainable funding sources, defining the governance structure, and defining the identity for the Civic Cloud Collaborative moving forward.
 Phase 3 may also include acquiring funds to buildout a Platform as a Service (PaaS) layer.